orbitalchicken/Roadmap/README.md

 		rephrase OEM isolinux/grub option --> s/Start Linux Mint/Preinstall Linux Mint/g
-		see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account) [RFT] set up build system to build with updates guarantee the same version of Firefox-l10n as Firefox itself is installed post-install select the new kernel for Rebecca
+		see if we can make life easier for people using nonPAE kernels (live/boot args, and take kernel updates into account) [RFT] set up build system to build with updates [RFT] guarantee the same version of Firefox-l10n as Firefox itself is installed post-install select the new kernel for Rebecca
+		theme plymouth

 	ubiquity
 		https://bugs.launchpad.net/linuxmint/+bug/1325786
 		keyboard layout selection sets itself back to EN when no click is done in the table